Google’s Geocoding API: Is There Any Good Alternative?

 - Loqate: Documentation extensive, but lacks language library; no tech support phone line, but chat and email both supported

-- Geocodio: Documentation extensive, includes multiple language libraries; only email and Twitter account supported
+- Geocodio: Documentation extensive, includes multiple language libraries; email, chat, phone, and Twitter offered for tech support

 - SmartyStreets: Extensive documentation, language libraries hosted on Github; phone, chat, email and Twitter all offered for tech support